thedges/PSChatBotPack/README.md

 * recordId - the record id to attach the uploaded file to
 * fileName - the name of the file to set after it is uploaded (overrides name of file from source OS)
-* bField - the boolean field API name on the record to set to true once the file is uploaded
+* bField - the boolean field API name on the record to set to true once the file is uploaded (optional)
-* commAccess - make the file accessible from community/experience site
+* commAccess - make the file accessible from community/experience site (use: true or false)

 ## Flow